Signs of Binge Drinking

 CBT is one form of treatment for binge drinking, but there are many others.
 These include individual and group therapy sessions, family therapy sessions, counseling, and holistic activities such as yoga.
 While there is no singular treatment for binge drinking, there are many treatment options that, taken together, can help individuals stop their problematic consumption of alcohol.

 Binge drinking is the consumption of a large amount of alcohol in a short period of time, leading to an advanced state of inebriation.
 Like other forms of heavy drinking, binge drinking places the drinker into risky situations, and over time can affect their health.

 Many of the signs of binge drinking directly stem from the toll consuming large amounts of alcohol take on the human body.
 Extended recovery times the day after drinking, missed days of work or missed family obligations, unnoticed or ignored social cues and norms while intoxicated, and periods of blacking out are all common signs of binge drinking.

 Thankfully, there are binge drinking treatment options available.
 Some of these treatment options, such as outpatient treatment programs, allow individuals to receive treatment without requiring them to live in a treatment facility for the duration of their program.
+Our Apex San Diego Rehab Center has on-site professionals that are specially trained to help address binge drinking.
 To learn more about what treatment options exist for binge drinking, please contact Apex Recovery today.